113ll3/Ibmclouddocscli/reference/ibmcloud/cli_cdn.md

 <strong>Command options</strong>:
 <dl>
 <dt>-b, --bandwidth</dt>
-<dd>CDN bandwidth, 'Pay as You Go' price will be used if not specified.</dd>
+<dd>CDN bandwidth, Pay as You Go price will be used if not specified.</dd>
 <dt>-s, --storage</dt>
-<dd>CDN storage, 'Pay as You Go' price will be used if not specified.</dd>
+<dd>CDN storage, Pay as You Go price will be used if not specified.</dd>
 <dt>-f, --force</dt>
 <dd>Force operation without confirmation.</dd>
 </dl>